 This worksheet contains some notes on privacy considerations at the end.

-Please note: This feature is available for Snap Offline Interviewer surveys running on iOS and Android devices only.
+Please note: This feature is available for Interviewer surveys running on iOS and Android devices only.

 Step 1: Configure an open-ended question to record audio

-To record an audio response you will first need to set up a survey designed for the Snap Offline Interview application that includes an open-ended question.
+To record an audio response you will first need to set up a survey designed for the Interviewer app that includes an open-ended question.
 This question can then be configured using a Data Picker to accept an audio response.